AdobeDocs/experience-manager-screens.en/help/user-guide/tizen-player.md

 ## Exempting User Agents with the Samesite Cookie Issue {#exempting-user-agents}

 >[!IMPORTANT]
->**This section applies to AEM 6.5.5 to AEM 6.5.7**
+>**This section applies to Adobe Experience Manager (AEM) 6.5.5 to AEM 6.5.7**
 >There are some browser engines that are incompatible with the *SameSite=None* attribute used used in the login token issued by AEM 6.5 to AEM 6.7.
 In most cases the issue can be resolved by upgrading the browser to the latest available version.
 In some cases such upgrades may not be possible such as with smart displays, set top boxes or other devices with embedded browsing engines.

-To exempt these incompatible clients when using SameSite=None, please use the following steps.
+Follow the steps below to exempt these incompatible clients when using *SameSite=None*:

-1. Download the patch *jar file* from  `https://artifactory.corp.adobe.com/artifactory/maven-aem-release-local/com/adobe/granite/crx-auth-token/2.6.10/`.
+1. Upgrade to Adobe Experience Manager (AEM) Service Pack 6.5.8.

 1. Navigate to `/system/console/bundles` in AEM and click the `install/update` button.

 1. Install the `crx-auth-token` jar file.
 You may need to shutdown and restart AEM after installing this jar because it is related to authentication.

 1. After AEM restarts go to `/system/console/configMgr` and search for **Adobe Granite Token Authentication Handler**.
-Set the value for the SameSite setting to None.
+Set the value for the **SameSite** value to **None**.

 1. You should see a new option *User agents to be exempted from samesite attribute*.
 Populate this with a regex corresponding to the user agent(s) that is(are) incompatible with the *SameSite=None* attribute.
    >[!NOTE]
    >See [SameSite=None: Known Incompatible Clients](https://www.chromium.org/updates/same-site/incompatible-clients) for more details.

-1. For the Tizen player use the regex: `(.*)Tizen (4|5)(.*)` Register the Tizen player against your AEM 6.5.5 and above instance and it should register and show content normally.
+For the Tizen player use the regex: `(.*)Tizen (4|5)(.*)`.

+1. Register the Tizen player against your AEM 6.5.5 and above instance and it should register and show content normally.

 ## Setting up the Local Server and Extracting Zip Files {#setting-local-server}